Belvedere Palace information

 Photography is generally permitted, but flash and tripods are not allowed.
 It’s best to check for any specific restrictions in certain exhibitions or areas.
 Guided tours are also available in multiple languages, including English, to accommodate international visitors.

-The Upper Belvedere Place was designed by the architect Johann Lucas von Hildebrandt, it was completed in 1723 and served as a summer residence for Prince Eugene of Savoy.
+The Upper Belvedere Place was designed by the architect Johann Lukas von Hildebrandt, it was completed in 1723 and served as a summer residence for Prince Eugene of Savoy.

 The Lower Belvedere Palace was built between 1714 and 1716 and served as Prince Eugene’s primary residence.
 It was designed to complement the Upper Belvedere, offering a more personal and private space for the prince.